Contact Us

 The penultimate step in the evolution of the wardrobe was taken when the central doors, which had previously enclosed merely the upper part, were carried to the floor, covering the drawers as well as the sliding shelves, and were often fitted with mirrors.
 In the UK, a more affluent option is custom-made wardrobes, which are designed and built around the size and shape of the room.

-Not just for wardrobes
+Sliding Doors: Not just for Wardrobes

 Sliding doors have not just been used for wardrobes, Shoji (traditional Japanese doors) have been used as room dividers in Japan since 14th Century BC.
 In contrast to modern sliding doors that you would put into your sliding wardrobe, these doors are paper thin held together by bamboo or wood.
 The addition of glass and metal to sliding doors has meant that they are now more robust, more durable and have the ability to let more light into a room.

-Fun fact: An armoire is a wardrobe that is wider than a grown adult’s ‘wingspan’, while a wardrobe is smaller.
+Fun fact: an armoire is a wardrobe that is wider than a grown adult’s ‘wingspan’, while a wardrobe is smaller.

 About My Sliding Wardrobe